 - Best Mid-Range Hotel in Alamo Square – The Grove Inn – The classy Grove Inn is just a few steps away from the pastel-colored Painted Ladies and features quaint but modern guest rooms.

 - Best Luxury Hotel in Alamo Square – Chateau Tivoli Bed and Breakfast – Chateau Tivoli is located in the heart of Alamo Square.
-The decor truly transports guests back in time to an eccentric French chateau with its ornate rugs, claw-foot tubs, and oversized wooden bedframes.
+The decor truly transports guests to an eccentric French chateau with its ornate rugs, claw-foot tubs, and oversized wooden bedframes.

 9. Sunset District